Georgia Southern vs. Arkansas State NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Georgia Southern and its opponents have not yet combined for more than 65.5 points -- this matchup's over/under -- in a game this year.
+- Georgia Southern and its opponents have not yet scored more than 66 points in a game this season.

+- These two squads surrender a combined 76.3 points per game, 10.3 more than this contest's over/under.

+- Eagles games have an average total of 51.7 points this season, 14.3 fewer than Saturday's over/under.

-- In 2021, games involving the Red Wolves have averaged a total of 62.7 points, 2.8 fewer than this game's set over/under.
+- The 62.7 PPG average total in Red Wolves games this season is 3.3 points fewer than this game's over/under.

 Georgia Southern Stats and Trends

-- So far this year Georgia Southern has one win against the spread.
+- Georgia Southern has one win against the spread in four games this season.

-- Georgia Southern's games this year have gone over the total in one out of three opportunities (33.3%).
+- Georgia Southern's games this year have hit the over on one of three set point totals (33.3%).

-- The Eagles have three giveaways this season, while the Red Wolves have eight takeaways .
+- This year, the Eagles have three turnovers, five fewer than the Red Wolves have takeaways (8).

 - Find the latest spread and moneyline odds for Georgia Southern at SISportsbook.